eurekaclinical/eurekaclinical-assets/README.md

 ## Javascript
 The project includes Javascript files implementing shared functionality for Eureka!
 Clinical web clients, including:
 * `ec.idletimeout.js`: Logs the user out of the web client after a time period roughly equal to the tomcat session timeout.
 * `ec.bootbar.js`: Provides a hideable notification bar along the top of the screen for messages to users.
+Depends on Twitter Bbootstrap.

 Each file is also provided as a minimized file, e.g., `ec.idletimeout.min.js`.